jlevy/frontmatter-format/README.md

 ## Motivation

-Simple, readable metadata attached to files can be useful in numerous situations, such as recording title, author file.
+Simple, readable metadata attached to files can be useful in numerous situations, such as recording title, author, source, copyright, or the provenance of a file.

-Unfortunately, it's often unclear how to store such metadata consistently across different file types without breaking interoperability with existing tools.
+Unfortunately, it's often unclear how to format such metadata consistently across different file types while also not breaking interoperability with existing tools.

+**Frontmatter format** is a way to add metadata as frontmatter on any file.
-**Frontmatter format** is simply a set of conventions to read and write metadata on many kinds of files in a syntax that is broadly compatible with programming languages, browsers, editors, Markdown parsers, and other tools.
+It is a simple set of conventions to put structured metadata as YAML at the top of a file in a syntax that is broadly compatible with programming languages, browsers, editors, and other tools.

-Frontmatter format puts frontmatter metadata as YAML in frontmatter or a comment block at the top of the file.
+Frontmatter format specifies a syntax for the metadata as a comment block at the top of a file.
-This approach works with Markdown, HTML, CSS, Python, C/C++, Rust, SQL, and most other common text formats.
+This approach works while ensuring the file remains valid Markdown, HTML, CSS, Python, C/C++, Rust, SQL, or most other text formats.

+Frontmatter format is a generalization of the common format for frontmatter used by Jekyll and other CMSs for Markdown files.
+In that format, frontmatter is enclosed in lines containing `---` delimiters.

+In this generalized format, we allow several styles of frontmatter demarcation, with the first line of the file indicating the format and style.

 This is a description of the format and a simple reference implementation.

-This implementation is in Python but the format is very simple and easy to implement in any language.
+The implementation is in Python but the format is very simple and easy to implement in any language.

-The purpose of this repo is to explain the idea of the format so anyone can use it, and encourage the adoption of the format, especially for workflows around text documents that are becoming common in AI pipelines.
+The purpose of this repository is to explain the idea of the format so anyone can use it, and encourage the adoption of the format, especially for workflows around text documents that are becoming increasingly common in AI tools and pipelines.

 ## Examples

-Frontmatter format is a generalization of the common format for frontmatter used by Jekyll and other CMSs for Markdown files.
-In that format, frontmatter is enclosed in `---` delimiters.

-Frontmatter format is a way to add metadata as frontmatter on any file.
-In this generalized format, we allow multiple styles of frontmatter demarcation, allowing for easy auto-detection, parsing, and compatibility.

-Below are a few examples to illustrate:

 ```markdown
 ---